The California Consumer Privacy Act

 Privacy Compliance & Control

+In general, the CCPA is currently the most thorough regulation of data privacy in the US.
 Overall the CCPA aims to give California residents power over their personal information.
 Passed on June 28, 2018, the California Consumer Privacy Act protects the privacy and data of consumers.
 The CCPA initiative states that it intends to “give Californians the ‘who, what, where, and when’ of how businesses handle consumers’ personal information.”
 The act essentially requires businesses to be transparent with their consumers about what data they’re collecting.
 Ultimately consumers control the circulation of their personal information, and can even sue companies if their data is breached.

 For more information, you can read the entire document here.